usdot-jpo-ode/jpo-utils/README.md

 ## 2. MongoDB

 A MongoDB instance that is initialized as a standalone replica-set and has configured users is configured in the [docker-compose-mongo](docker-compose-mongo.yml) file.
+To use a different `setup_mongo.sh` or `create_indexes.js` script, pass in the relative path of the new script by overriding the `KAFKA_INIT_SCRIPT_RELATIVE_PATH` or `MONGO_CREATE_INDEXES_SCRIPT_RELATIVE_PATH` environmental variables.
+These scripts facilitate the initialization of the MongoDB Database along with the created indexes.

 Where the `COMPOSE_PROFILES` variable in you're `.env` file are as follows: